 In the global context, the university advances this mission through its commitment to open access to information, sharing research, honoring academic freedom, and by engaging in global research, education, teaching, and outreach partnerships with faculty, universities, and private sector partners.

-Our office provides services for establishing letters of collaboration (LOCs) that are typically non-binding, and formalize the intent to collaborate.
+Our staff provide services for establishing letters of collaboration (LOCs) that are typically non-binding, and formalize the intent to collaborate.
 We partner with other administrative units to produce memoranda of understanding (MOUs) for binding agreements such as study abroad, internships, and others.
 We also serve as the administrative point of contact for university-level international strategic partnerships.
+Explore our interactive map to learn more about OSU's current international agreements.

 We can offer guidance and certain types of support for hosting inbound international delegations, and guidance on basic preparation for outbound international delegations as appropriate.